leichak/dawproject/README.md

 - [x] Reflect all structures in files and appropriate mods.
 - [ ] Implement XML deserialization using quick_xml and serde.
 - - [x] Move to quick-xml
-- - [ ] Employ Serde deserialization using Rust struct directly
+- - [ ] Employ Serde deserialization using Rust types
-- - - [x] Derive Deserialize for all Project related structs
+- - - [x] Derive Deserialize for all Project related types
-- - - - [x] Change all rust field names to @fname
-- - - - [x] Resolve how to deserialize tags with attributes
+- - - - [x] Deserialize Track
-- - - - [x] Resolve how to deserialize lists
+- - - - [in-progress] Deserialize Channel
-- - - [ ] Resolve how to deserialize complex types